Consolidation Settlement Calculator

 This calculator estimates the final primary consolidation settlement of a saturated clay layer subjected to an increase in vertical effective stress.
 It implements the classical one-dimensional e-log σ relationship commonly used in geotechnical engineering for normally consolidated clays.

-You provide the clay layer thickness, initial void ratio, compression index, initial effective vertical stress, and the added vertical stress from a new load (for example, a foundation or embankment).
-The tool then computes the expected vertical compression of the layer due to primary consolidation only, assuming one‑dimensional drainage and homogeneous soil properties.
+You provide the clay layer thickness, initial void ratio, compression index, initial effective vertical stress, and the added vertical stress from a new load such as a foundation or embankment.
+The tool then computes the expected vertical compression of the layer due to primary consolidation only, assuming one-dimensional drainage and homogeneous soil properties.

 Formula for primary consolidation settlement